LLNL/sundials/doc/superbuild/source/developers/style_guide/Documentation.rst

 does not currently support the ``param``, ``retval``, and ``returns`` fields, these sections must be manually created.
 The style that follows is chosen to reflect that of ``param``, ``retval``, and ``returns`` fields as much as possible.
-Function parameters should listed under a boldface "Parameters:" section with the parameters in boldface and separated from their description by an en-dash.
+Function parameters should be listed under a boldface "Parameters:" section with the parameters in boldface and separated from their description by an en-dash.
 As user-supplied functions typically return a ``int``, but specific values are not required, a description of how the return value is interpreted should be given under a boldface "Returns:" section (skipping a line and indenting 2 spaces).
-If specific return values are required, these should documented similarly to the function parameters and listed under a boldface "Return values:" section.
+If specific return values are required, these should be documented similarly to the function parameters and listed under a boldface "Return values:" section.
 For example,

 .. code-block:: rst